itaditya/trick-or-treat-game/README.md

 ## How to use

-1. Click on the board.
-(Required for kicking in React Synthetic Keyboard Events)
-1. Use arrow keys to move the player (red) and collect the green sprites.
+1. Use arrow keys to move the player and collect the candies.

-## App Logic
+1. Try to collect the candies in the minimum number of moves possible.

 ### Rendering random sprites
-For each row, one column is randomly selected and a green sprite is placed in it.
+For each row, one column is randomly selected and a candy is placed in it.

-### Counting Moves
-Initially moves is assigned -1.
-A function named `updateMove()` is called inside render method.
-So this function is called when component first renders and at every re-render.
-Due to this initial firing of function, we have assigned moves to -1.

 ## Assumptions

-1. Number of sprites is equal to `boardSizeY`.
+1. Number of candies is equal to `boardSizeY`.
 1. If boardSizeY is 10, then the initial row position of player is 5.

+## Local Setup for contribution

+1. Fork the repo and clone your forked repo.
+1. Create a branch for the feature named `username-featurename`.
+1. Run `npm i` to install libraries and tool the project uses.
+1. Run `npm run start` to start game.